 Using a deep metal pan or pot, fill it with warm water.

-Secure the sous vide to the edge of the container and set it to 140 degrees.
+Secure the sous vide to the edge of the container, and set to 140 degrees.

 Allow to "cook" for 1 hour.

-Prepare a second large container with ice so that one the hour is over, you can transfer the bag to the ice bath to stop the "cooking" process and begin the cooling process.
+Prepare a second large container with ice so that once the hour is over, you can transfer the bag to the ice bath to stop the "cooking" process and begin the cooling process.

-This process doesn't change the color of the rum as much as allowing the thyme and spirit to change so don't worry if the color isn't very dark.
+This process doesn't change the color of the rum as much, so don't worry if the color isn't very dark.
 The flavor will be there!